metriport/metriport/packages/carequality-sdk/README.md

 # `carequality-sdk`

-SDK to interact with the Carequality directory - by Metriport Inc.
+SDK to interact with the [Carequality STU3 directory](https://carequality.org/healthcare-directory/index.html) - by Metriport Inc.
-Built based on the Carequality documentation - https://carequality.org/resources/

 ## Usage